GitMirroring/gnuboot/site/docs/install/index.md

 If you see this, rejoice!
 It means that the flash was successful.
 Please do not panic.
 Shut down now, and wait a few seconds, then turn back on again.

+**WARNING: if flashrom complains about `/dev/mem` access, please run `sudo ./bucts 0`.
+If flashrom is complaining about `/dev/mem`, it means that you have `CONFIG_STRICT_DEVMEM` enabled in your kernel.
+Reboot with the following kernel parameter added in your bootloader: `iomem=relaxed` and try again with the above instructions.
+DO NOT continue until the above works, and you see the expected flashrom output as indicated above.**

+If you *did* run flashrom and it failed to flash, but you set bucts to 1 and shut down, don't worry.
+Just remove the yellow coin-cell battery (it's underneath the keyboard, connected to the mainboard), wait a minute or two, reconnect the coin-cell and try again from scratch.
+In this instance, if flashrom didn't do anything, and didn't flash anything, it means you still have Lenovo BIOS but if bucts is set to 1, you can flush it and set it back to 0.
+BUC.TS is stored in volatile memory, powered by that CR2032 coin-cell battery.

+Assuming that everything went well:

 Flash the ROM for a second time.
 For this second flashing attempt, the upper 64KiB bootblock is now read-write.
 Use the *unpatched* flashrom binary: